simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __FXPO__
 _Mandatory parameter: commodity pair ticker_
-Use this command to place a foreign exchange order, that is, to spend one currency to buy another.
+Use this command to place a foreign exchange order, i.e. to spend one currency to buy another.
 Enter FXPO followed by the desired ticker, for instance AIC/NCC.
-Note that the order of the two matters; a buy order for currency A which you pay for in currency B is not the equivalent of a sell order for currency B which you pay in currency A. If this confuses you, have a look at the Foreign Exchange tutorial.
-To place a ForEx order, select the number of Lots - which is a thousand units - you want to buy and indicate the number of Lots you’re willing to spend.
+Next, select the appropriate tab in order to buy or sell the desired currency.
+Note that the numbers you indicate are Lots, that is, 1000 of each currency.
+For more in-depth information, have a look at the [Foreign Exchange tutorial](../../tutorials/foreign-exchange).

 __FXOS__
 _No possible parameter_